Accessibility

 2. Executive summary

 BCE remains committed to treating all people in a way that allows them to maintain their dignity and independence through a proactive and evolving approach.
-This Progress Report highlights Bell’s efforts to foster inclusivity and fulfill our purpose to advance how Canadians connect with each other and the world.
+This Progress Report highlights our efforts to foster inclusivity and fulfill our purpose to advance how Canadians connect with each other and the world.

 3. Status of progress in key areas

 This Progress Report aligns with the key areas outlined in our Accessibility Plan and provides an update on the actions we have taken thus far to advance accessibility.
-It also includes additional learnings and identified challenges that we aim to address over time as part of our long-term and ongoing efforts.
+It also includes additional learnings and challenges identified that we aim to address over time as part of our long-term and ongoing efforts.

 To ensure a balanced and focused approach across each key area, responsibilities to prioritize, action and address accessibility barriers are spread across various operational teams.
-Their efforts are guided by our Accessibility Executive Steering Committee to ensure we are meeting targets in a timely manner.
+Their efforts are guided by our cross-functional Accessibility Executive Steering Committee to ensure we are meeting targets in a timely manner.

 Employment